umitkara/tetris/README.md

 ![Screenshot](ss.png)

-My implementation of the classic game of Tetris game on Python with Pygame.
-Levels not yet working.
-Also it needs to be multiple keypresses to move the block, i need a way to make the block move while the user is holding the key.
-And I need to make full line clear animation.
+My implementation of the classic game of Tetris on Python with Pygame.
+It needs to be multiple keypresses to move the block, i need a way to make the block move while the user is holding the key.
+Animation, level, speed, pause and restart added.
+Rotation needs refactoring, it is not working properly for now.